Black Student Involvement

 And much more!

-The Black Monologues is designed to give students, staff, and faculty an opportunity to share their stories through the performance of original monologues while educating the broader campus community on institutional issues and experiences affecting African-descended members of the University of Maryland community.
+The Black Monologues are designed to give students, staff, and faculty an opportunity to share their stories through the performance of original monologues while educating the broader campus community on institutional issues and experiences affecting African-descended members of the University of Maryland community.
 The program will give audience members an opportunity to think critically and challenge their individual biases while dispelling stereotypes and hopefully stimulating important dialogue surrounding critical issues of identity, equity, retention, and social justice.

 UNITY is a monthly e-newsletter for and by students who self-identify as being a part of the African Diaspora at the University of Maryland, College Park.
 UNITY aims to inform students about events and opportunities on campus, as well as in the community at large.

 Students or student organizations seeking funding to support UMD Black Student Involvement programs, events, or initiatives may apply for the Black Student Involvement Mini-Grant.
 The application will be released soon.